-When we start a small business we all dream of how much money we will make and at some point we hope to sell it and enjoy the high life.
-The process of selling can be overwhelming and time-consuming; this guide will explain the basics and help you decide how to move forward.
+When we start a small business, we all dream of how much money we will make and at some point, we hope to sell it and enjoy the high life.
+The selling process can be overwhelming and time-consuming; this guide will explain the basics and help you decide how to move forward.

 Selling your business is the process of putting your business up for sale by an owner or owners.
 Just as you needed a plan to get into business, you’ll need a plan to get out of it.

 Selling your business is a very emotional decision, and you must have thought this through.
 Remember that the first question a prospective buyer is going to ask is, why are you selling?

 If you are selling because of financial stress, an alternative may be to speak with your accountant or business advisor first.

 When selling, you must also decide exactly what are you selling?

 - Do you want to walk away?